UKGovernmentBEIS/inspect_k8s_sandbox/CONTRIBUTING.md

 poetry shell
 ```

-If you don't have access to a K8s cluster, consider using the devcontainer
+If you don't have access to a K8s cluster, you can develop using
+[minikube](https://minikube.sigs.k8s.io/).
+If you're using VS Code, the devcontainer
-(`.devcontainer`) which will spin up a local minikube cluster.
+(`.devcontainer`) will spin this up for you.

 ## Testing